 - Overconfidence– Much like complacency, overconfidence can come from experience on the job.
 It can also come from inexperience.
 Overconfidence during a work task, familiar or brand new, leads to unsafe acts.

 - Ignoring rules or procedures– Most of the time we all know what the rules or procedures for a work task are.
-Through trainings, conversations, warning labels, etc. we know what we are supposed to do.
+Through training, conversations, warning labels, etc. we know what we are supposed to do.
 However many workers choose to forgo safety rules and procedures for a variety of reasons including the other reasons mentioned here.

 - Poor attitude– Often times the source of unsafe acts can be boiled down to poor attitudes.
 Those individuals who have poor attitudes when it comes to work or safety at work will show it through their behavior.

 There is a magnitude of reasons behind why unsafe acts occur.
-Despite what the reason may be for the unsafe act, one thing is for sure- injuries will occur overtime if they continue to take place.
+Despite what the reason may be for the unsafe act, one thing is for sure- injuries will occur over time if they continue to take place.
 Unsafe acts are the root of the majority of injuries on the job and when paired with unsafe conditions it is likely someone will be injured.
-All too often it is the person who is responsible for the unsafe act that is injured, even worse is when a by stander is injured due to the unsafe actions of another person.
+All too often it is the person who is responsible for the unsafe act that is injured.
+Even worse is when a bystander is injured due to the unsafe actions of another person.

 - What is an example of a common unsafe act?